 This post contains an affiliate link, which means we may earn a small commission if you make a purchase through our links.
 There is no added cost for you.

 Everyone I know is busy!
 It’s hard NOT to cram our schedules to the brim with our kids’ activities, volunteer projects, work, religious services, and social engagements!
 We all know that it’s easy to let our family relationships (whether with our partners or quality time with our kids) slide to last priority.
 Often the people that mean the most to us get taken for granted.

 It doesn’t have to be this way!
 With a little reprioritizing, we can improve our family relationships and connect with our families in meaningful ways.

 5 ways to strengthen family relationships

 3. Support each other in good times and in bad.
 Make a point to show up to each other’s activities.
-Cheer on your love ones’ victories and console their losses.
-Being present physically and emotionally strengthens connection, trust, and intimacy.
+Cheer on your loved ones’ victories and console their losses.
+Being present physically and emotionally strengthens the connection, trust, and intimacy.

 ©2017 Sharon Martin, LCSW.
 All rights reserved.

 I created the Self-Love Guided Journal to help you rediscover who you are, accept yourself – imperfections and all, and learn to treat yourself with kindness.
 It includes reflective questions, journal prompts, inspirational quotes, and a healing meditation to help you develop positive thoughts and feelings about yourself.
 Find out more by clicking HERE.

 1 thought on “5 Simple Ways to Strengthen Family Relationships”

 The best part of your blog for me is when you suggested listing the activities that you enjoy as a family in order to have fun.
 I will share this with my sister who wanted to find fun things that her family can do next weekend.
 She mentioned that she wanted to strengthen their bond as a family, especially since her daughters have been asking for them to go out since the start of the month.